 Product selections and stable values¶

 A product selection is a defined set of products.
-Product selections are used in promotions, demotions, and navigation items and are often rule-based.
+Product selections are used in promotions, demotions, and pages nodes and are often rule-based.
 The rules consists of including or excluding products where an attribute has a specific value.
 The attribute values are treated as identifiers, meaning that only products with those attribute values are included in the selection.
 If the attribute values on the products change, the products will no longer be part of the selection.

 Keep track of changes